Easy Beer Bread

 Thanks Paige.
 I’m glad you enjoyed it!
 I love it toasted too.

-Such a unique recipe.
+Such a unique and delicious recipe.
 Using the spelt and almond flour is a nice change from your average loaf bread.
 You need to make this!

 Thanks Jen.
 I love using spelt and almond flour together.
 It gives it such a nutty taste!